Asian diasporas in France: Koreans

+Kurdish

 Laotians

 The number of ethnic Laotians in France was estimated to be 200,000 as of 2017.
 The Laotian community in France is the most established overseas Laotian community outside Southeast Asia, having had a presence in the country since the late 19th century, when Laos became a French protectorate.

 Under French rule, a number of Laotian students and workers arrived in France, with some resettling permanently.
 A much larger number of Laotians arrived in France following the end of the Laotian Civil War (a front of the greater Vietnam War) and the communist takeover of their homeland.
 The Laotian community is highly integrated into French society, with high average rates of educational and economic achievement, especially among the generations of French-born Lao.